-Item C-100 Contractor Quality Control Program (CQCP) - per lump sum
+Item C-100 Contractor Quality Control Program (CQCP)

 The publications listed below form a part of this specification to the extent referenced.
 The publications are referred to within the text by the basic designation only.

 National Institute for Certification in Engineering Technologies (NICET)